-This means, that mounted on its EV-board it complies to the requirements of the RED.
-However, conformance of the end-device depends also but not limited to the radiated power of the end-device.
-Which strongly depends on the selected antenna, the pcb design, the wiring to the antenna and the quality of the power supply.
-Thus, it is highly recommended that the end-device manufacturer verifies the radiated power characteristic on the end application.
+The module (both the PCB antenna and the external antenna versions) is pre-certified by mounting it on its EV-board.
+However, conformance of the end-device to this certification depends on the radiated power.
+Among other factors, the radiated power depends on the selected antenna, the wiring to the antenna and the quality of the power supply.
+Thus, it is highly recommended that the end-device manufacturer verify the radiated power on the end application.
+The frequency channels of the module can be selected from a 500 kHz grid.